13 best towns and cities to visit in Andalusia, Spain

 Malaga is the perfect place for a weekend getaway as you can visit all the must-see places in about 2-3 full days.
 However, it is also the perfect base for day trips to some of the most famous landmarks in Andalusia – see the best day trips from Malaga here!

-In just 1 hour drive you can reach such famous tourist attractions as Puente Nuevo bridge in Ronda, the famous cave village Setenil de las Bodegas, you can reach the world-famous Alhambra in Granada, the impressive caves in Nerja, and others.
+In just 1 hour drive, you can reach such famous tourist attractions as Puente Nuevo bridge in Ronda, the famous cave village Setenil de las Bodegas, you can reach the world-famous Alhambra in Granada, the impressive caves in Nerja, and others.

 Furthermore, Malaga is a great beach destination in Andalusia while most of the other major Andalusian cities are located inland.
 It also hosts an international airport with many international connections making it relatively easy to reach for most travelers.